Doenet/api/API.md

 (This is "real-time" via the PATCH mechanism.)

+## worksheet.addEventListener('ready', function(err) {...});

+A callback for when the worksheet is ready, e.g., the GDPR consent process has completed.

 ## worksheet.globalState

 This is the same as `worksheet.state` but shared among all viewers of